cyberark/conjur-service-broker/README.md

 #### Service Broker Usage

-To use the Conjur Service Broker with a CF-deployed application, you will update the application to grab its secrets from the environment and include a list of the secrets ... in the application's `secrets.yml` file.
+To use the Conjur Service Broker with a CF-deployed application, you will update the application to grab its secrets from the environment and include a list of the secrets in the application's `secrets.yml` file.
+The `secrets.yml` file gives a mapping of environment variable name to a location where a secret is stored in Conjur.
+For more information about creating this file, [see the Summon documentation](https://cyberark.github.io/summon/#secrets.yml).

 To bind your application to the Conjur Service Instance, you can either run
 ```